uwcse440/web-cse440-au18/index.md

 # Submission

+__You are responsible for tracking the deadline.
+Check out [the Calendar]({{ site.baseurl }}/calendar.html)!__

 Many assignments are due "the night before class".
-We will implement this in Canvas as 11:59pm.
+We will implement this in Canvas as 11:59pm (but you can use the hours before dawn).
 In order to be prepared to give you feedback, the course staff must have your submission in the morning.
-Submitting the day of class, just before class, or in class is therefore unacceptable, risking zero credit.
+Submitting the day of class, just before class, or in class is risking zero credit.

 Submissions should be in PDF format (i.e., not plain text, not Word).
 The PDF should be printable, containing everything we need to review and grade the assignment (e.g., your name).